Charity Board Members - Their Obligations

 The Attorney General provides Consumer Alerts to inform the public of unfair, misleading or deceptive business practices, and to provide information and guidance on other issues of concern.
 Consumer Alerts are not legal advice, legal authority, or a binding legal opinion from the Department of Attorney General.

 To operate effectively, every charity must have a strong, capable board of directors.
-Achieving that can be difficult, however, as there is often considerable turnover on the boards of many charities.
-As a result, charities are frequently on the lookout for new board members.
-If you have been asked to serve on a board, what should you take into consideration when making your decision?
+Achieving that can be difficult, however, due to considerable turnover on many boards.
+As a result, charities frequently are seeking new board members.
+For those who have been asked to serve on a board, this consumer alert will help you make an informed decision.

 Should I serve?